 Early cell culture processes for mAb production initially had low expression levels, with yields (titers) typically well below 1 g/L. The relatively recent advancement of recombinant technology based on a two-vector approach (e.g., cloning and expression of the heavy and light chain antibody genes) in producer cell lines coupled with improvements in the production processes has resulted in increased expression levels, higher cell densities and much higher product titers (2-5 g/L).
 Of note, the titers observed in the manufacturing process will impact the drug substance manufacturing cost of goods (COG).
 Recombinant proteins designed to target multiple cell surface receptors (bi-specific antibodies) have historically resulted in unacceptably low titers (<1g/L).
-Bispecifics are typically generated through the use of a four-vector strategy (two heavy chains and two light chains) in one producer cell line.
+Bi-specifics are typically generated through the use of a four-vector strategy (two heavy chains and two light chains) in one producer cell line.
 The individual components are free to associate stochastically which leads to mixtures of antibodies being produced.
-The difficulties in isolating the desired bi-specific antibody out of complex mixtures and the inherent poor yield (maximum of 12.5 to 25% depending on the assembly format used) make the production of a bi-specific 2 vector based strategy (e.g., homo-dimeric IgG antibody scaffold) that more closely mimics natural IgG based mAbs.
+The difficulties in isolating the desired bi-specific antibody out of complex mixtures and the inherent poor yield (maximum of 12.5 to 25% depending on the assembly format used) make the production of a bi-specific antibody extremely challenging and disadvantageous.
+The CUE BiologicsTM platform focuses on a bi-specific 2 vector based strategy (e.g., homo-dimeric IgG antibody scaffold) that more closely mimics natural IgG based mAbs.
 The use of a homo-dimeric scaffold should result in higher final titers, and resultant lower COG, than typically observed for traditional bi-specific T cell activators.